-Once the checkpoint has been created successfully, back up the checkpoint file, the 4. old journal file, and your versioned files.
-(In most cases, you don't actually need to back up the journal, but it is usually good practice to do so.)

-Note | There are rare instances (for instance, users obliterating files during backup, or submitting files on Windows during the file backup portion of the process) in which your depot files can change during the interval between the time the checkpoint was taken and the time at which the depot files get backed up by the backup utility.
+- 4. Once the checkpoint has been created successfully, back up the checkpoint file, the old journal file, and your versioned files.
+(In most cases, you don't actually need to back up the journal, but it is usually good practice to do so.) - Note There are rare instances (for instance, users obliterating files during backup, or submitting files on Windows servers during the file backup portion of the process) in which your versioned file tree can change during the interval between the time the checkpoint was taken and the time at which the versioned files are backed up by the backup utility.

-Most sites are affected by these issues.
+Most sites are unaffected by these issues.
 Having the Perforce server available on a 24/7 basis is generally a benefit worth this minor risk, especially if backups are being performed at times of low system activity.